 The target specification is optional and is the name of a service/version.
 If present, the target is prepended to your app's hostname, causing the job to be routed to that service/version.
-If no target is specified, the job will run in the default version of the default service.
+If no target is specified, the job will run in the versions of the

 Create a handler for the cron job's URL.
 The handler should execute any tasks that you want scheduled.
 The handler should respond with an HTTP status code between 200 and 299 (inclusive) to indicate success.
 Other status codes can be returned and can be used to trigger retrying the job.

 For more information about the syntax and parameters of the cron.yaml, see the cron.yaml reference.